guycipher/lsmt/readme.md

 It features a memory-based AVL tree (memtable) that temporarily holds key-value pairs before flushing them to sorted string tables (SSTables) on disk.

-Compaction is triggered when the number of SSTables reaches a certain threshold of sstables, and the SSTables are merged to reduce the number of files and improve read performance.
+Compaction is triggered when the number of SSTables reaches a certain threshold, and the SSTables are merged to reduce the number of files and improve read performance.

 ## Benchmarking
 11th Gen Intel(R) Core(TM) i7-11700K @ 3.60GHz UBuntu with WDC WDS500G2B0A-00SM50(HDD) we put 1 MILLION keys in `523ms` 523 milliseconds